kanchan1427/daily-blogs/README.md

 **Date : 23-Feb-2022**

- ## Structure of erpnext
+ ## Structure of ErpGuru
-Today sir has assigned the task to explore the strcuture of erpnext.
+Today sir has assigned the task to explore the strcuture of ErpGuru.
 I am reading the documentation and watching youtube videoes and trying to understand it:)
- Today I have learnt what is erpnext, architecture of erpnext, what is the role of frappe in erpnext, how erpnext is different from traditional softwares, what is doctype and field types.
+ Today I have learnt what is ErpGuru, architecture of ErpGuru, what is the role of frappe in ErpGuru, how ErpGuru is different from traditional softwares, what is doctype and field types.